 Anyway, to cut a long story short, I currently envisage there being ten to twelve books in the Souls Series.

-As of December 2023, Trinity (book one) is ready for publication and I have completed drafts of books two to six.
-I’ve also written about half of what will be book eight or nine (I got a bit ahead of myself at one point, but I just went with the flow).
+As of August 2024, Trinity (book one) has been published, and Destiny (book two) is at the publishers being prepared for publication in spring 2025.
+I have completed drafts of books three to seven.
+I’ve also written about half of what will be book nine or ten (I got a bit ahead of myself at one point, but I just went with the flow).

-I’ve started many novels over the years, beginning with a spy story called ‘Justin Thyme’ when I was around ten or eleven.
-To date, ‘Trinity of Souls’ and the other books in the Souls Series are the only novels I’ve managed to finish, but I hope to return to some of my other ideas one day (probably not ‘Justin Thyme’ though!)
+I’ve started many novels over the years, beginning with a spy story called ‘Justin Thyme’ when I was about ten or eleven.
+To date, 'Reborn', ‘Trinity of Souls’, and the other books in the Souls Series are the only novels I’ve managed to finish, but I hope to return to some of my other ideas one day (probably not ‘Justin Thyme’ though!)

 There’s a lot of me in Susan Carpenter.
 We both lost a well-loved, supportive parent at an early age (in my case it was my mother) and we have both been thrust into situations where we worried we were too inexperienced.
 I too have feared the embarrassment of failure standing in front of the giants of my profession whom I respect and admire, and I actually did once say, “I feel like a pub singer following the Rolling Stones.”